San Diego State vs. Nevada NCAA Football Odds, Plays and Insights | November 13, 2021

 Nevada Stats and Trends

-- Nevada has played nine games, with six wins against the spread.

-- The Wolf Pack have always covered the spread this season when underdogs by 3 points or more in three chances.
+- The Wolf Pack have been underdogs by 3 points or more three times this year and have covered the spread every time.

 - Nevada's games this season have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).

-- When Nevada piles up more than 299.9 yards, the team is 6-3 against the spread and 7-2 overall.
+- Nevada is 6-3 against the spread and 7-2 overall when the team picks up over 299.9 yards.

-- This year the Wolf Pack have eight turnovers, seven fewer than the Aztecs have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.